Bhanupli–Leh line: Features

 Bilaspur-Manali-Leh rail line, with a total length of 489 km, including the 13 km Leh-Sasherthang rail link, will cost ₹99,000 crore (~US$12.4 billion).
 This includes ₹62,000 crore (~US$7.75 billion) for 62 tunnels totaling 270 km in length, 114 major bridges, and 90 minor bridges.

 Bilaspur-Leh section will have 124 major bridges, 396 minor bridges, and 52% track passing through 74 tunnels (with 27 km long Keylong tunnel being longer).
 Since this track passes through sub-zero cold weather, the coaches will be pressurised to maintain oxygen level and will be heated, but there will be no sleeper class seats.
 Construction includes structure to mitigate landslides, cloudbursts, and avalanches in the 48% section running outside the tunnels.

 Construction

+Buddha statue at Sindhu Ghat where the annual Sindhu Darshan Festival is held in June.

 Funding

 According to the 2022 Detailed Project Report (DPR), project cost will exceed ₹1 lakh crore.
 Total 2200 hectares land, including 572 hectares (26%), will be acquired at the cost of ₹11,500 crore.
 Bridges and tunnels will cost ₹62,000 crore including the large escape tunnels for ensuring passenger safety during emergencies.
 The project requires the acquisition of 1100 ha of land, of which 26% is forest land, at a cost of ₹11,500 crore (~US$8.5 billion).
 150 km of approach roads will be constructed.